Politiker am Mikrofon

 Admission requirements

-• successful participation in the selection procedure, which includes a personal interview.
+• Successful participation in the selection process

 Language requirements

-Application for the study of Global Communication
+Application for the Master's programme in Global Communication

 Apply now!